 Remember, the emphasis should be on applying and maintaining direct pressure over the wound as this will help stop significant blood loss.

 If there is an object in the wound (such as a piece of glass), then you should not remove it.
 Removing the object may cause internal damage and further blood loss.
-Instead you should apply firm direct pressure around the wound, taking care not to move the object.
+Instead, you should apply firm direct pressure around the wound, taking care not to move the object.

-If someone looses too much blood, they will go into a condition known as shock.
+If someone loses too much blood, they will go into a condition known as shock.
 Our body can cope with a small amount of blood loss (normally around a pint), this is why giving blood is perfectly safe.

-However, if you loose too much blood your body’s cells & tissues are deprived of oxygen – this is a medical condition known as shock.
+However, if you lose too much blood your body’s cells & tissues are deprived of oxygen – this is a medical condition known as shock.
 If someone is going into shock, they may show some of the following signs & symptoms:

 - Pale, cold clammy skin